-- (a) In July 2018, the Group entered into a licensing agreement with an independent third party to license the rights to the exclusive and unlimited usage for all countries outside of Japan of a Japanese ramen brand "多賀野" or "Takano" (the "License") for 8 years with a consideration of JPY22,000,000 (equivalent to HK\$1,526,000) with license period starting from October 2018. - (b) In September 2019, the Group entered into a franchising agreement with an independent third party to have the rights to the exclusive and unlimited usage of brand "Tirpse" (the "Franchise") in Hong Kong and Macau for 6 years with a consideration of JPY3,000,000 (equivalent to approximately HK\$217,000) with franchise period starting from December 2019.
-This franchise agreement shall be extended for a further 6 years in the event that no objection is made by either party six months prior to the end of the initial franchise period.
+(a) In July 2018, the Group entered into a licensing agreement with an independent third party (the "Licensor") to license the rights to the exclusive and unlimited usage for all countries outside of Japan of a Japanese ramen brand "多賀野" or "Takano" (the "License") for 8 years with a consideration of JPY22,000,000 (equivalent to HK\$1,526,000) with license period starting from October 2018.

+In October 2024, the Group entered into a Trademark Assignment and Licensing Agreement with the Licensor to acquire the trademark of "多賀野" and "Takano" registered in Japan held by the Licensor (the "Japanese Trademark") at a consideration of JPY54,000,000 (equivalent to HK\$2,795,000).
+Upon the transfer of the Japanese Trademark to the Company, the original licensing agreement made in July 2018 shall be early terminated.

-20. INTANGIBLE ASSETS (Continued)
+19. INTANGIBLE ASSETS (Continued)